Bidirectional Contrastive Split Learning for Visual Question Answering: Experiments

-We performed extensive experiments based on the five state-of-the-art VQA models above.
-In particular, for MMNas and MCAN, we further considered the effectiveness of different model complexities using MMNas-small (MMNas-s) and MMNas-large (MMNas-l), and MCAN-small (MCAN-s) and MCAN-large (MCAN-l).
-The detailed architecture designs of these models followed the settings in \citep{mmnas,mcan}.
-Moreover, we evaluated the proposed method's performance based on Eq. \ref{eq:acc}.
-Notably, for each triplet in the validation set, we input the image and question pair to UniCon.
-Then, the output representation of the nonlinear head adapter is used to measure the similarity scores with the representations of the 3048 answers from the linear tail adapter.
-Finally, the prediction result is the answer text with the highest similarity score and the accuracy is computed based on the predictions and the ground truths of the validation set.
-Note that the label space of VQA-v2 is 3048-dimension which is much larger than the datasets considered in CLIP \citep{clip}, hence, the VQA tasks are more challenging to perform the contrastive learning.
-The largest label space in CLIP is ImageNet \citep{imagenet} with only 1000 classes.
+Extensive experiments with five SOTA VQA models were conducted.
+Moreover, for the MMNas and MCAN, we further investigated their variants with different model sizes including MMNas-small (MMNas-s), MMNas-large (MMNas-l), MCAN-small (MCAN-s), and MCAN-large (MCAN-l), which resulted in a total of seven different models.
+The detailed architecture designs of these models followed the settings in \cite{mcan,mmnas}.

+The proposed method's performance was evaluated based on Eq. \ref{eq:acc}.
+For each triplet in the validation set, we input the image and question pair to the model, then use the output representation of the nonlinear head adapter to measure the similarity scores with the representations from the linear tail adapter of all the answer options.
+The prediction is made based on the answer with the highest similarity score.

-Furthermore, we studied the effectiveness of the contrastive learning-based VQA.
-The results are shown in Table \ref{tab:cl}.
-The empirical results demonstrate that the contrastive learning-based approach can be effectively applied to most VQA models.
-BAN showed the worst performance, particularly in counting the number.
-MMNas-l showed the best overall performance of 53.82\% outperforming the other models for counting the number (Number) and answering the contents of an image (Other).
-Nevertheless, MCAN-l performed the best in the Yes/No questions.
+Table \ref{tab:BiCSL} shows the evaluation results of the contrastive learning-based method.
+The benefit of this contrastive learning-based approach is twofold: it does not require manual labeling of answer data to train the model, and its combination with split learning is a natural fit for a more efficient decentralized VQA.
+Furthermore, by comparing the results of different VQA models trained with contrastive learning, several architectures outperformed the others.
+BAN showed the worst performance, particularly in the task of counting numbers (Number).
+MMNas-l showed the best overall performance of 53.82\%, outperforming the other models for the tasks of counting numbers and answering the image contents (Other).
+MCAN-l performed the best in the Yes/No questions.
+The results demonstrated that the contrastive learning-based method could be effectively adapted to different existing VQA models.